 Belfast's Waterfront Hall has reopened after a major overhaul.

-The £29.5 million investment will bring in £100 million for the local economy over the next five years.
+The £29.5m investment is expected to bring in £100m for the local economy in the next five years.

-The city centre venue has doubled in size to create an international venue capable of attracting major conferences for up to 5,000 delegates a day.
+The city centre landmark has doubled in size to create an international venue capable of attracting major conferences for up to 5,000 delegates a day.

 Thirty international and national conferences have already been secured for the next three years - among them the BBC Good Food Show, the World Council of Credit Unions and the Royal College of Nursing.